We are pleased to announce we will open with a booking system only from August Bank Holiday Saturday 29 August.

-The Museum is not currently open.
-Work to finalise our Visitor Improvement and Energy Efficiencies project must be finished safely before we can.
-This page will be updated as decisions are made.
-(Updated 07.07.20)
+Work to finalise our Visitor Improvement and Energy Efficiencies project must be finished safely before we can open.

 We, like our Museum colleagues across Wales, await the First Minister’s announcement on 9 July.
 We are keeping track of re-opening guidance from our English colleagues and Welsh accommodation and will make considered decisions about re-opening when Welsh Government dated guidance is given.
 We really miss having you visit!
 Keep an eye on our Facebook for posts on our collection and other news.

 Friday 3 July 2020

 We are delighted to announce that we have been awarded Covid-19 resilience revenue funding from both Arts Council Wales and The Federation of Museum and Art Galleries of Wales.
 Arts Council Wales have also provided support for online resilience projects.
 We are immensely grateful to both organisations for this support, which ultimately means the survival of the Museum.

 We are usually reliant only on admissions, events, project grants and private donations.
 Our private donations have significantly reduced during Covid-19, and, not being to open for visitors or events or undertake projects, it’s been a tough couple of months.

 Thanks to Arts Council Wales and The Federation of Museums and Art Galleries of Wales, the future is looking brighter.

 Can you help our future?
 You can do so here.
 Thank you.